Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Strengthen customer satisfaction by tracking resolution times and publishing service SLAs.

-By stabilizing the core user experience, then layering in retention, subscription, and support enhancements, Kobo can move from being “good enough” to being powerful.
-These solutions not only repair the current gaps but also establish the foundation for the innovative features (detailed in another section) that will differentiate Kobo and help position it among the top three global digital reading apps by 2026.
+By stabilizing the core user experience, then layering in innovation, simple subscription plans with add-ons/discounts, and support enhancements, Kobo can move from being 'good enough' to being powerful.
+These solutions not only repair the current gaps but also establish the foundation for the pioneering features (detailed in another section) that will differentiate Kobo and help position it among the top global digital reading apps in the future.

 Kobo operates in a rapidly expanding global digital reading market.
 While ebooks and audiobooks continue to grow worldwide, consumer behaviour differs significantly by region:

-• North America and Europe: Mature ebook markets with strong competition (Amazon Kindle, Audible, Apple Books).
+• North America and Europe: Mature ebook markets with strong competition (e.g. Amazon Kindle, Audible, Apple Books, Google Books, Libby).
 Users demand seamless cross-device experiences and value subscription flexibility.

-• Asia-Pacific and Emerging Markets: Rapidly growing smartphone-first reading markets where affordability, accessibility, and localized content are key differentiators.
+• Asia-Pacific and Emerging Markets: Rapidly growing smartphone-first reading markets where affordability, accessibility to quick translation, and localized content are key differentiators.

 • Global Trend: Younger demographics (e.g. Gen Z, Millennials) increasingly consume audiobooks, serialized digital fiction, and social/interactive reading content.

-Kobo’s opportunity lies in leveraging its international presence and Rakuten ecosystem to deliver a globally consistent yet locally relevant reading experience that balances affordability, catalog depth, and innovative engagement features.
+Kobo’s opportunity lies in leveraging its international presence and Rakuten ecosystem to deliver an internationally consistent yet locally relevant reading experience that balances affordability, catalog depth, and innovative engagement features.

 The main user personas for the Kobo reading app are the following: